TheRedBrain/rpg-inventory/README.md

 Items in both hand slots can be "sheathed" (by pressing a hotkey), which gives access to the hotbar slots again.
 When pressed again, teh items are unsheathed.

 Sheathed items are rendered on the player model.
-The exact position can be configured in the client config and items in the "rpginventory:not_shown_when_in_sheathed_hand" and "rpginventory:not_shown_when_in_sheathed_offhand" item tags are not rendered when in those slots.
+The exact position can be configured in the client config and items in the "rpginventory:not_shown_when_in_sheathed_right_hand" and "rpginventory:not_shown_when_in_sheathed_left_hand" item tags are not rendered when in those slots.

 > The vanilla "Swap Hands" hotkey is disabled while the Hand Slot Overhaul is active.
 Swapping inventory items into the hotbar using the number keys still works.